 “Think like the candidate you want to employ, and write ads that are going to attract them,” Munson says.

 Candidates want to know “all the fun, exciting stuff that makes you want to go to work each day”, including what projects they’ll be working on, and what the career prospects are like.

-Don’t be too prescriptive, as it’s often the best candidates that don’t apply for positions when they can’t meet every criteria, Munson says.
+Don’t be too prescriptive, as it’s often the best candidates that don’t apply for positions when they can’t meet every bit of criteria, Munson says.